C$^*$-simple groups: amalgamated free products, HNN extensions, and fundamental groups of 3-manifolds: Some particular cases of Theorem 2.iv

+We will complete the proof of Claim (iii) of Proposition \ref{examples-3-manif} with Lemma \ref{longlemme}.
+Before this, we need some preliminaries.

-\begin{Lemma} Let $N$ be a compact orientable connected $3$-manifold which is $\partial$-irreducible and with a connected component $T$ of the boundary which is a $2$-torus.
-Assume that the fundamental group $\pi_1(N)$ contains a normal subgroup $K \ne \{1\}$ which is peripheral, in the image of $\pi_1(T)$.
+\begin{Lemma} Let $N$ be a compact orientable $3$-manifold.
+Assume that $N$ is $\partial$-irreducible and that there exists a connected component $T$ of its boundary which is a $2$-torus.
+Assume moreover that the fundamental group $\pi_1(N)$ contains a normal subgroup $K \ne \{1\}$ which is peripheral, and more precisely in the image of $\pi_1(T)$.